ZhengyiLuo/PHC/docs/video_to_control_demo.md

 To run the video demo, we need to run [Metrabs](https://istvansarandi.com/eccv22_demo/) for pose estimation, which requires tensorflow.

-To install dependency (upon the already existing ones):
+To install dependency (in addition the already existing ones):
 ```
 conda create -n metrabs python=3.8
 conda activate metrabs